-- Wet your hands with warm or cold water first, turn off the tap then apply soap.
+- Wet your hands with warm or cold water first, turn off the tap then apply hand soap.

-- Lather your hands by rubbing them together with the soap - and DON’T forget the backs of your hands, between your fingers and under your nails.
+- Lather your hands by rubbing them together with the hand soap - and DON’T forget the backs of your hands, between your fingers and under your nails.

 - Scrub your hands for at least 20 seconds.
 That’s ‘Happy Birthday’ twice from beginning to end.